We have legislative functions defined under the Motor Accident Insurance Act 1994 to:

 In relation to road safety and injury prevention, we support projects focusing on key priority areas as identified through CTP claims data:

-- In collaboration with Emergency Medicine Foundation, MAIC has established the trauma care in regional, rural and remote Queensland special research grants program to empower frontline clinicians delivering emergency trauma care in regions across the state.
+- In 2021, in collaboration with Emergency Medicine Foundation, MAIC established the trauma care in regional, rural and remote Queensland special research grants program to empower frontline clinicians delivering emergency trauma care in regions across the state.
 While road trauma is one of the main causes of traumatic brain injury, the geographic spread of Queensland’s population poses challenges to delivering life-saving emergency care for time-critical injuries.
-Three grant rounds will provide clinicians with the opportunity to explore their ideas and develop an evidence-based program to stimulate improvements in the treatment of trauma patients.
+MAIC has extended funding for a further 3 years from 1 July 2024 to provide three grant rounds to clinicians to explore their ideas and develop and evidence-based program to stimulate improvements in the treatment of trauma patients.
 As part of this funding, dedicated support and expertise from experienced researchers will be provided to these clinicians.
-You can read more about the work of EMF via their annual report 2021-22 here.
+You can read more about the work of EMF via their annual report 2022-23 here.